 Understanding the general forex trade structure shows how the Forex Spread affects your trading.
 Brokers are the middlemen that conduct the trades.
 For processing the trades Forex brokers charge for their services.
 The charge or the difference between the bidding price and the asking price for a trade is called the spread.

-Visit Forex Insights for more articles like this.
+Visit our blog for more articles like this.